rehierl/html-outliner-spec/issue-associations.md

 [step 6.](./outliner-steps.md/#6) states:
 Associate all nodes in the subtree with the heading of the section with which they are associated, if any.

+NOTE - Having this step as an explicit step inside the algorithm's specification turnes it into a mandatory step unless it is explicitly marked as "otpional".

+NOTE - I don't see a real need for this step as you could always use the following expression: `node.section.heading`

+NOTE - if node's section has a heading, the following must be true:
+`(node.section === node.section.heading.section)`

+NOTE - after executing this step, the following must be true:
+`(node.section === node.heading.section)`